 The ECC is usually located within a pre-determined room within the council offices.
-The room should have sufficient space for a number of staff to be located within the room, a number of telephone ports available, and should have storage cupboards to store ECC equipment including whiteboards within or near to the room.
+The room should have sufficient space for a number of staff to be located within the room, several telephone ports available, and should have storage cupboards to store ECC equipment including whiteboards within or near to the room.
 The checklist for setting up the ECC, including the equipment required, can be found in Appendix 3.

-A scalable model has been designed for the ECC, which usually coincides with the severity of the incident or the level of response required by the district authority.
+A scalable model has been designed for the ECC, which usually coincides with the severity of the incident, or the level of response required by the district authority.
 A smaller ECC can initially be set up in the event of an incident and can then be expanded to the full ECC dependent upon the situation.
 Equally, as the incident begins scaling down, the full ECC can also be scaled back to the smaller ECC.
-The room layout of the ECC can be found in Appendix 5.
+The room layout of the ECC can be found in Appendix are based on the information available at the time.
+Decisions should be taken at the lowest appropriate level, with co-ordination at the highest necessary level.
+This approach is outlined in the CCA (2004) as Subsidiarity.
+Decision makers should use tools such as the JDM (Section